-File name Pixel coordinates Size (width x height) in pixels Contents and usage collab-footer.gif 695 x 50 Footer that appears on the e-mail message when you e-mail a cube report.
+File name Pixel coordinates Size (width x height) in pixels Contents and usage collab-header.gif 695 x 65 Header that appears on the e-mail message when you e-mail a cube report. collab-footer.gif 695 x 50 Footer that appears on the e-mail message when you e-mail a cube report.